hueney/rv_player/README.md

 - Radio player
 - Video player for studio interviews
 - Sponsor graphic with link to their website.
+- Social Media buttons
+- Share button

 This App was designed and coded by the members of:
-Coder Dojo Club, Glanmire, Cork, Ireland. @2023
+Coder Dojo Club, Glanmire, Cork, Ireland.
+Copyright@2023

+Privacy Policy site is: https://sites.google.com/view/greenroseapps/home

 SETUP:
 1. Download the app code from github at: https://github.com/rayzor/rv_player/tree/main